 Maria Krichallo

-She holds a strong belief in the transformative power of nature and that gardens have the power to foster a deeper connection with ourselves.
+She is guided by a strong belief in the transformative power of nature and in the ability of gardens to foster a deeper connection with ourselves and the world around us.

-Her work is shaped by a deep-rooted connection to the moist, green forests of her childhood.
-That feeling of being sheltered, of being at home, is something she strives to echo in every garden she creates.
+Her approach is informed by a deep-rooted connection to the moist, green forests of her childhood — a sense of shelter, grounding and belonging that she strives to echo in every garden she creates.

 Her core principles include:

-Maria is passionate about designing gardens of all scales — from small front gardens to large family spaces — working in London and beyond.
+Maria designs gardens of all scales — from intimate urban spaces to large family gardens — working across London and beyond.

 Biography:

-Before moving into garden design, Maria had a successful career in the telecom industry, working on large-scale projects across multiple countries.
-This gave her strong technical and project management skills, which now underpin her approach to delivering design work with clarity and precision.
+Before moving into garden design, Maria built a successful career in the telecom industry, delivering complex international projects.
+This background gave her strong technical and project management skills, which now underpin her design practice and ensure a clear, structured and professional approach to every project.

-Drawn to the creative side of every role, Maria found her passion for garden design after experiencing the transformative effect of gardening herself.
-Maria went on to work as a gardener in a public setting and gained formal horticultural training, including the RHS Level 2 Diploma in Horticulture, before completing her design studies at LCGD.
+Drawn to the creative side of every role, Maria discovered her passion for garden design through her own experience of gardening and its transformative impact on everyday life.
+She went on to work as a gardener in a public setting and gained formal horticultural training, including the RHS Level 2 Diploma in Horticulture, before completing her design studies at the London College of Garden Design.

 Instagram: @mariakrichallo_gardens